 San Marco.
 If you happen to love Italy and everything about it, consider San Marco as a top Jacksonville neighborhood to relocate to.
 San Marco does not only have an Italian name that will automatically make you think of Italy, but it is actually a miniature version of the European country.
 It has been built in the twenties and it is an incredibly artsy neighborhood inspired by the Piazza San Marco, housing numerous historic properties and mansions suitable for singles and young couples alike.
 The restaurants and retail outlets of Atlantic and San Marco boulevards are an easy walk from local residences.

 Northside.
 Located north of St. Johns River nearby important attractions like the Jacksonville Zoo, the Huguenot Memorial Park, or the International Airport in the city, the neighborhood is suitable for retired citizens and active families who are big fans of spacious properties that will oftentimes measure up to one acre and sometimes more.
-If you are ready to transfer all your prized possessions to such a huge property in Northside, made sure you hire the most reliable Jacksonville FL moving company to safely bring everything ver to Jacksonville, no matter which state, city, or area of the US you might currently reside in.
+If you are ready to transfer all your prized possessions to such a huge property in Northside, made sure you hire the most reliable Florida’s cross country moving companies to safely bring everything ver to Jacksonville, no matter which state, city, or area of the US you might currently reside in.

 Keep in mind you will come across the most expensive residential properties alongside the riverfront.
 If you are looking for something more affordable and this is your first time buying a house, you could opt for the most modest ranch-type of homes located just a few blocks away from the more luxurious properties mentioned previously.